Homepage

 7. Be king of the castle in Cardona

-Spain has no shortage of paradores, historic hotels, but it’s hard to beat the hilltop fortress in Cardona.
 Visible for miles around and accessed via a spiralling cobblestoned road, the castle overlooks the sweeping salt plains of Catalonia, an 80-minute drive north of Barcelona.

 Royals and dukes have passed through this stocky castle since its construction in the 9th century.
-But now it’s your turn to peer down from the ramparts, strut along corridors decorated with medieval weaponry, and retreat to plush chambers.
+But now it’s your turn to peer down from the ramparts, strut along corridors decorated with medieval weaponry and retreat to plush chambers.
 You’ll be humming the Game of Thrones theme tune in no time.

 8. Learn to surf in A Coruña

-Southern Spain exerts the strongest pull for beach-lovers, but the best waves hit Galicia in the country’s northwest.
 Bracing A Coruña is an excellent place to catch them, whether you’re a seasoned surfer or more prone to clinging to a bodyboard.
-Learn from the best at Art Surf Camp: after a few days of their boot camp, you’ll be riding Razo Beach’s waves like a pro.
+Learn from the best at Art Surf Camp.
+After a few days of their boot camp, you’ll be riding Razo Beach’s waves like a pro.

 If you need a break from the beach, admire the grand architecture of Plaza de María Pita or guzzle tapas along Calle Estrella.